django-cms/django-cms/docs/user/tutorial/30-structure-content-modes.rst

 .. image:: /user/tutorial/images/structure-board-with-two-plugins.png
    :alt: the structure board with two plugins

+You can move these plugins around to change their relative position, if you wish, or even to another placeholder, simply by dragging them.

 .. note::

-    As ever, any changes you make will need to be published in order for other users to see them.
+    Remember, any changes you make will need to be published in order for other users to see them.

 You can switch back to content mode to see the effect of your changes.